The Moral Foundations Reddit Corpus: Results

 \section{Results}

-The results of the baseline models are provided in Tables \ref{table:Care} to \ref{table:is_moral}.
-We provide both the average of each of the three metrics, along with the standard deviations, across the 10-folds.
-We ran each of the baseline models once for all the corpus, and once separately for each of the three buckets.
-As expected, BERT models outperform DDR-SVM models in terms of F$_1$ and Precision.
-However, DDR-SVM models achieve higher Recall in almost every category of moral sentiment.
-To our surprise, multi-label BERT achieved lower performances than the vanilla BERT model. { }
+The results of the baseline models are provided in Table \ref{tab:model_f1}.
+We provide both the average F1 score and standard deviations for each moral category (All metrics including recall and precision are included in the appendix \ref{sec:BaselineResults}).
+We ran each of the baseline models once for the entire corpus.
+Consistent with prior work \citep{qorib-etal-2024-decoder, roccabruna-etal-2024-will}, BERT models outperform the fine-tuned Llama models in terms of F$_1$.
+Interestingly, the multi-label BERT model performed worse than its single-label counterpart, whereas the multi-label trained Llama achieved comparable or better results than the single-label version.

+We then evaluated the best performing BERT models on the three subreddit buckets separately (French Politics, Everyday, and U.S. Politics).
+Consistent with previous results, BERT (single-label) outperformed BERT (multi-label) across all moral categories in all three buckets.
+However, performance varied across subreddits: certain moral foundations were predicted more accurately within the Everyday bucket, while others showed higher scores in U.S. Politics.
+This pattern suggests that subreddit focus and community context influence model performance, reflecting how moral language varies across online domains.

+While our results establish majority-vote baselines, moral judgments remain inherently subjective, with meaningful annotator heterogeneity.
+Motivated by concerns about aggregation in subjective tasks \citep{chochlakis2025aggregation}, we additionally examine annotator-level personalization.
+Personalization yields modest gains, particularly for annotators whose labeling patterns diverge more from the majority vote, but does not alter the overall pattern of findings, including the superiority of fine-tuned models.
+Details are provided in Section~\ref{sec:personalization} of the Appendix.